rgoldschmid/web24-exercise-3/README.md

 The new endpoint returns the list of genres in your movie collection sorted alphabetically.

-E.g., You have three movies in your model and these have genres
+E.g., you have three movies in your model and these have genres
 * `Action`, `Adventure`, `Drama`,
 * `Comedy`, `Drama`, `Fantasy` and
 * `Drama`, `Romance`.